 In 2020 and 2019 additional amounts of 450 thousand and 450 thousand Swiss francs, respectively, were contributed into the capital of GOGC Trading SA.
-There was no contributions in GOGC Trading S.A during 2023.
+During 2024 the cash contributions in GOGC Trading S.A during amounted to 60 thousand Swiss francs.